Public task statementPublished: 15 June 2017

-The keeper is a non-ministerial office holder in the Scottish administration, and her relevant functions are wholly statutory.
-She is the chief executive of the Registers of Scotland, which is non-ministerial department, and also a trading fund as first constituted under the Government Trading Funds Act 1973.
+The Keeper is a non-ministerial office-holder in the Scottish Administration, and her relevant functions are wholly statutory.
+She is the Chief Executive of Registers of Scotland, which is classified as a non-ministerial department for administrative purposes and is also part of the Scottish Administration.

 The keeper's public task is to compile and maintain the public registers for which she is statutorily responsible and to make the information they contain publicly accessible through our customer and online services, including the ScotLIS portal.